devotox/ember-cli-utilities/README.md

 	- easier to use fastboot store functions
 * logger
 	- Ember logger with interface to state where logs coming from
+* loading-mask
+	- works in tandem with loading mask component for programmatic access
 * matrix
 	- add matrix type screen sensation
 * navigation